Last updated October 28th, 2018.

-Everyone knows about the innovation coming from Silicon Valley.
+Everyone knows about the innovation coming out of Silicon Valley.
 But Asia startups have more untapped potential than anywhere else in the world.

 Tech firms based in the region have access to billions of consumers nearby.
-At the same time, they benefit from greater economic growth than in the western world.
+Meanwhile, they benefit from far greater economic growth compared to western world.

-All types of industries, from tech to retail, benefit from a society where people use mobile devices with improved networks and increased application usage.
+Practically every kind of industry, from tech to retail, benefits from a society where people use mobile devices with improved networks and increased application usage.

-One major reason to invest in Asia startups is because of a huge market size.
+One major reason to invest in Asia startups is because of the region’s huge market size.

-There’s still a lot of room for creativity and innovation in emerging markets like Vietnam and Thailand since most of the region isn’t yet in a mature stage.
+Similarly. there’s still a lot of room for creativity and innovation in emerging markets like Vietnam and Thailand.
+Most of the region isn’t yet in a mature stage.

 India Ranks Best Asian Country for Tech

-India is the fastest growing startup ecosystem in the world according to a study by the National Association of Software and Service Companies.
-The country is launching nearly 800 startups per year at a quick pace which should continue into the future.
+But India is the fastest growing startup ecosystem in the world according to a study by the National Association of Software and Service Companies.

-Most large Asian cities are equipped with advanced infrastructure which helps business creation and enables strong growth.
-Asia gets lots of investment both in both economic and social infrastructure – something which has clearly paid off.
+Likewise, most large Asian cities are equipped with advanced infrastructure that helps business creation and enables strong growth.

 There’s always risk when investing in startups and Asia certainly isn’t an exception.
 Just like elsewhere in the world, some firms have unrealistic valuations as more people jump on the “startup bandwagon”.

-With that said, a growing trend of economic liberalization, an untapped pool of consumers, great infrastructure, and a rapidly growing startup community all bode well for Asia in the 21st century.
+With that said, an increasing trend of liberalization, an untapped pool of consumers, great infrastructure, and a dynamic startup scene all bode well for Asia’s future.

 Skip the Next Western Recession